ZhengPeng7/BiRefNet/README.md

 ## Contact

-Any question, discussion or even complaint, feel free to leave issues here or send me e-mails (zhengpeng0108@gmail.com).
+Any questions, discussions, or even complaints, feel free to leave issues here or send me e-mails (zhengpeng0108@gmail.com).
+You can also join the Discord Group (https://discord.gg/d9NN5sgFrq) or QQ Group (https://qm.qq.com/q/y6WPy7WOIK) if you want to talk a lot publicly.